 The reason it's so hard to see many species in one place is that many of them are threatened.
 Not so long ago green sea turtles were near extinction due to hunting.
 Moreover, hawksbill turtles are still listed as critically endangered because their meat is viewed as a delicacy in certain cultures, and many also take their colorful shells for decoration.

 Not to worry in Tortuguero, though.
-Here, there are no poachers in sight, which leaves mother turtles free to come and lay their eggs once a year.
+Here, there are no poachers, which leaves mother turtles free to come and lay their eggs once a year.
 The nesting season takes place from July through October, mostly at night.
 So if your aim is to witness this phenomenon of marine biology, there are some things you need to know.

 Crafting Your Itinerary

-If you're coming from the capital of San José, our experts can arrange either a flight or overland transport, which involves a connecting boat trip.
-If you do decide on an overland transfer, your journey will take you north for about an hour on the Guapiles Highway, through Braulio Carillo National Park.
+If you're coming from the capital of San José, our local specialists can arrange either a flight or overland transport, which involves a connecting boat trip.
+If you do decide on an overland transfer, your journey will take you north for about two hours on the Guapiles Highway, through Braulio Carillo National Park.
 You'll arrive at the La Pavona dock, near the town of Guápiles, at which point you'll hop on a motorboat for the scenic 90-minute ride into Tortuguero.
 Note that if you are on a road trip, you will have to leave your rental vehicle at the covered parking structure near the dock (around US$8 per day) for the duration of your stay.

 What to See and Do